7h3s74r5/Hybrid-CNN-QNN-Framework-using-Pixel-wise-Temporal-Frequency-Analysis-for-Deepfake-Detection/README.md

 <img src="architecture.png" width="800" >
 </p>

-## Requirements
+## Setup

-NOTE: Install the requirements in the predefined order to avoid version conflicts
+Install the requirements in the predefined order to avoid version conflicts.

+If you're using google colab, mount the drive using the following code-

+'''python
+from google.colab import drive drive.mount('/content/drive')
+'''

 ## Pipeline
 <ol background-color="#8F7D77">